bright/new-www/content/blog/aws-cdk-cheap-ecs-fargate.md

 ## HTTPS is a must these days

 We should never expose any web service without HTTPS.
 In a typical setup, we would either use an AWS Load Balancer or AWS API Gateway.
-The host of ALB is roughly $16 a month.
+The cost of ALB is roughly $16 a month.
 API gateway would be cheaper.
 However, it would add complexity to our solution.

 Let's use [Caddy](https://caddyserver.com/) which can act as reverse-proxy with automatic HTTPS coverage.